IFTTT Alternatives: For People Ready to Scale

 • Unlimited tasks are still limited by fair-use rules.

-• Interface feels less polished than bigger players.
+• Interface feels less polished than larger automation platforms.

 Tray.ai – Best for scaling SaaS and advanced integrations